Tulunids: Ahmad ibn Tulun

 The roots of Ahmad ibn Tulun can be traced back to the Turkic tribe of the Tughuzghuz, and in particular to a family based in Bukhara.
-His father, Tulun, who was subsequently named after the state that Ahmad subsequently founded, was a Mamluk who was brought to Nuh ibn Asad, the governor of Bukhara and Khurasan.
-Subsequently, Nuh dispatched him as a gift to the Abbasid Caliph al-Ma'mun, accompanied by other Turkish Mamluks, in the year 200 AH (816 CE).
-The Caliph al-Ma'mun was greatly impressed by this Turkish mamluk, who displayed indications of nobility and loyalty.
+His father, Tulun, who the state Ahmad subsequently founded was named after, was a Mamluk who was brought to Nuh ibn Asad, the governor of Bukhara and Khurasan.
+Subsequently, Nuh dispatched him as a gift to the Abbasid Caliph al-Ma'mun, accompanied by other Turkic Mamluks, in the year 200 AH (816 CE).
+The Caliph al-Ma'mun was greatly impressed by this Turkic mamluk, who displayed indications of nobility and loyalty.
 Consequently, Tulun acquired the Caliph's favor, and his status was elevated, resulting in his appointment to several positions which he subsequently managed with considerable success.
 He was subsequently appointed as the head of the guard and was bestowed with the title "Amir al-Sitr" (Commander of the Veil).
 He held this prominent position for a period of twenty years.

 Tulun had several children, among them Ahmad, who was known by the kunya (Arabic nickname) Abu al-Abbas.
 Ahmad was born on 23 Ramadan 220 AH (22 August 835 CE) in Baghdad to a concubine named Qasim.
 He was raised under his father's care, which set him apart from his contemporaries, the children of other non-Arabs.
-He made a conscious effort to avoid the corrupt and immoral behavior common among the Turkish elite.
+He made a conscious effort to avoid the corrupt and immoral behavior common among the Turkic elite.
 Among his acquaintances, he was known for his piety and righteousness, as well as his strength, courage, and military prowess, which were the result of his upbringing.

 At that time, there was a pressing need for a young officer to serve in the frontier city of Tarsus.
 The ideal candidate would have been a brave individual willing to confront the enemy and engage in jihad, while also demonstrating the piety befitting the devout atmosphere that prevailed in the city.
 Tarsus was of great strategic and military importance, situated as it was on the border between Muslim lands and Byzantine territories.
 Concurrently, Ahmad ibn Tulun had petitioned the minister Ubayd Allah ibn Yahya for the allotment of his stipend in the aforementioned frontier, articulating his aspiration to take up residence there.
 The minister acceded to his request.